Aspidistra elatior aka Cast Iron Plant

 Cast Iron Plant, Barroomplant

-How to care for Cast Iron Plant
+How difficult is it to take care of Cast Iron Plant

 Even if you don't have a green thumb, you can successfully care for Cast Iron Plant due to its easy-going nature.